DefinitionPercentage of Utah women with live births who reported their most recent pregnancy was unintended.

 Similar to HP2030 Objective FP-10: Increase the proportion of women at risk for unintended pregnancy who use effective birth control.

-How Are We Doing?During the years 2016 - 2018, 21.2% of women reported that their birth resulted from an unintended pregnancy.
+How Are We Doing?During the years 2018 - 2020, 19.9% of Utah women reported that their birth resulted from unintended pregnancy.

 How Do We Compare With the U.S.?National PRAMS data in 2016 and 2017, the latest data available, show that 25.7% of women reported that their birth resulted from unintended pregnancy.